openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 41: Second button – scenes sent

 Second button – scenes sent
-This parameter determines which actions result in sending scene IDs assigned to them.
+<p&gtThis parameter determines which actions result in sending scene IDs assigned to them.
 Values can be combined (e.g. 1+2=3 means that scenes for single and double click are sent).
-Enabling scenes for triple click disables entering the device in learn mode by triple clicking.
+Enabling scenes for triple click disables entering the device in learn mode by triple clicking. <br /&gtAvailable values <br /&gt1 – Key pressed 1 time <br /&gt2 – Key pressed 2 times <br /&gt4 – Key pressed 3 times <br /&gt8 – Key hold down and key released</p&gt
-Available values
-1 – Key pressed 1 time
-2 – Key pressed 2 times
-4 – Key pressed 3 times
-8 – Key hold down and key released
 The following option values may be configured, in addition to values in the range 0 to 15 -:

 | Value  | Description |